mrcbrbn5361/SpicyHook/README.md

 ## Disclaimer

-Any discord TOS rules broken with this code is not my fault and do NOT blame me.
+Any discord TOS rules broken with this code is not my fault and do **not** blame me.

 ## Usage